protocollabs/maparo-std/README.md

 > *Esperanto for Atlas*

 Maparo is a network performance measurement protocol specification.
-Beside iperf, netperf and other tools it provides on the control protocol specification - not the implementation.
-Similar to HTTP/2 (RFC 7540) or any other networking protocol.
+Beside iperf, netperf and other tools it just provides the control protocol specification - not the implementation.
+Similar to HTTP/2 (RFC 7540) or any other networking protocol specification.

 Maparo was designed so that it does not repeat shortcomings and problems of known tools.
 It was designed to be flexible and extensible.
 The core control